Boy Working in Computer Lab

 Students in Computer Lab

-MathenVision Math by Pearson is based on conceptual understanding.
-The program incorporates grade level objectives and problem solving through interactive and visual learning.
-While the program is organized around the Common Core domains, RLS teachers do modify the curriculum to meet the newly revised North Carolina math objectives.
+Math – Pearson enVision Math 2.0 is based on conceptual understanding.
+The program incorporates grade-level objectives and problem-solving through interactive and visual learning.
+While the program is organized around the Common Core domains, RLS teachers modify the curriculum to meet the newly revised North Carolina math objectives.

 Social Studies is intertwined throughout cross-curricular units at RLS as well as through various texts and publishers.
-The 3-5 focus is the United States and North Carolina.
-Many hands on projects and field trips truly enrich and enhance the fascinating things learned through these benchmarks.
+The focus is the United States and North Carolina.
+Many hands-on projects and field trips enrich and enhance the fascinating things learned through these benchmarks.

 Middle School (6-8)